Session 01 - Introduction

 1. Create a Github account.
 (Skip if you have one already).

-If you are proficient in git, you can skip step 3:
+If you are proficient in git and Github, you can skip step 3:

-1. Do the tutorial “Introduction to Version Control in R with RStudio, Git, and Github”, and complete the follow-up tutorial “Collaborative coding with GitHub and RStudio”.
+1. Do the tutorial “Introduction to version Control with git and GitHub within RStudio”, and the follow-up tutorial “Collaborative coding with GitHub and RStudio”.
 Depending on your prior knowledge, completing both tutorials will take between 30 min. and 2.5h.

 2. Once you have been granted access to the Homework Repository, clone the repository to your local machine.
-(This cannot be done on an iPad or smartphone; you need a computer for that.)
+(This cannot be done on an iPad or smartphone; you need a computer for that.).
+Important: Do not fork the repository (as you did in the tutorial), but clone it (i.e., we are all working within the same repository, not on individual forked copies of it).

 Deliverable: